 2. Wire Transfers

 Wire transfers are electronic payments sent directly from one bank to another.
-These payments typically go through the SWIFT network, which connects banks around the world.
+These payments typically go through the SWIFT network, which connects financial institutions around the world.

-They are a trusted option for one-time, high-value transactions, such as paying vendors, settling invoices, or making large purchases.
+They are a trusted option for one-time, high-value transactions, such as paying international vendors, settling large invoices, or making large purchases.

-Best for: Large, one-time payments that require speed and security.
+🎯 Best for: Large, one-time payments that require speed, security, and international reach.

 - J.P.
 Morgan: Offers robust wire services with advanced fraud protection and tracking.
-Ideal for corporates.
+Ideal for large corporates.

 - HSBC: Offers extensive global transfer capabilities with strong SWIFT infrastructure.